BIGJRA/BIGJRA.github.io/reborn.md

 If the field is broken, you'll go to New World... where all the Magical Seeds and many of your opponents moves will be activated.
 The team is all Flying or Dragon type, so make sure you can exploit those two weaknesses with some sweepers to win.

-Afterwards, you'll be able to catch **Ho-oh**!
+Afterwards, you'll be able to catch **Ho-oh**, who is holding a *Sacred Ash*!
 Accept the fast travel request to the entrance to the Mirage Tower.
 Next, break all of the mirrors on this floor to open a bath to Mirage Tower B1F.

 You'll find a New World Door to the left, so head on in.
 Talk to Saphira, then head down the ladder.
 At the end of the path is a mirror.
 Smashing it will take you to a different dimension of sorts.
 Push the stone up, then un-smash the mirror - the ladder has moved!
 Take it to proceed.